 So, do not skimp on the beating.
 Whip it good!

 Filling piping bags can be a clumsy, messy, frustrating process, especially for those of us who only pull out the piping kits once a year for the holidays.
-Here are a few handy tips that I have picked up over the years that make cookie decorating a little less scary:
+Here are a few handy tips that I've picked up over the years that make cookie decorating a little less scary:

 1. Use A Bag Clip

-Once you have cut an opening at the end of your piping bag and fitted it with a tip, I suggest you take a handy, small bag clip (like these ones available on Amazon - affiliate link) to clamp the bag shut just above the piping tip.
+Once you have cut an opening at the end of your piping bag and fitted it with a tip, I suggest you take a handy, small bag clip like these ones (affiliate link) to clamp the bag shut just above the piping tip.
 This way, there’s less mess.
 Professionals like to use the bag itself to block the piping tip by twisting and stuffing the bag into the larger opening of the tip.
 To each his own.

 2. Use a Mug or Glass To Stand Up Your Piping Bag While Filling